Current project status

 - the roles of the President of Welsh Tribunals and the Welsh Tribunals Unit

 - appointment and discipline of Tribunal judges and other members

 - powers to make and standardise procedural rules

 - complaints processes

 - protecting judicial independence

 The consultation has now closed, and the team is analysing responses.
-We will publish a final report with our recommendations in late summer 2021.
+We will publish a final report with our recommendations towards the end of 2021.

 By email at DevolvedTribunalsWales@lawcommission.gov.uk.

 Nicholas Paines QC